 If you opt for comprehensive insurance and collision coverage, consider higher deductibles to lower your rate, and remember that you’ll have to pay for minor repairs following an accident.

-When should a parent add a teen to their policy?
+When should a parent add a 19-year-old to their car insurance?

-You may want to break away from your parents and get your own insurance policy.
-That may or may not be a good idea.
+You may want to become independent from your parents and get your own insurance policy.
 Here are a few situations to help you decide how to handle auto insurance:

 See if your parents add you to their policy if that’s an option as it’s less expensive than getting your own.

-A separate policy may be smart if you own a car and live on your own.
+A separate policy may be smart if you own a car and live independently.
 You should also have coverage when you don’t own a car but drive another vehicle regularly, such as your roommate’s, through a non-owner car insurance policy.

 That coverage provides protection, meets minimum state insurance requirements and offers continual coverage, resulting in lower premiums over time.